RDFLib/rdfextras/rdfextras/docs/store/bestiary/zodb.rst

 ZODB :: ZOPE Object Database persistence for RDFLib IOMemory Store
 ==================================================================

+.. warning:: The ZOPE Object Database has not been ported to Python 3 so this store can only be used under Python 2.

 ZOPE Object Database implementation of :class:`rdflib.store.Store`.

 The boilerplate ZODB/ZEO handling has been wrapped up in a utility class,